 See an exact replica of President Nixon’s Oval Office, explore the Pat Nixon Gardens, tour President Nixon’s original birthplace, and climb aboard Marine One.
 The Nixon Library features 70 major exhibits, 30 multi-media experiences, 11 original films and more than 300 artifacts.

-Walk onboard the actual Air Force One aircraft, view a full-size replica of President Reagan’s Oval Office and see a first-of-its-kind hologram of our nation’s 40th President.
-Special exhibits: Egypt’s Lost Cities: October 5, 2019 – April 12, 2020
+Walk onboard the actual Air Force One aircraft, view a full-size replica of President Reagan’s Oval Office, a piece of The Berlin Wall, and a first-of-its-kind hologram of our nation’s 40th President.
+Special exhibit: Egypt’s Lost Cities, through April 12.